 Method

-garlic.
+1. Heat the olive oil in a large pan (with a little bit of butter if you like), and add the onion and garlic.
 Saute for a couple of minutes.
 Add the squash, mushrooms, courgette and other veg.
 The squash can take a bit longer to cook, soI try to chop it quite small.
 Cover the pan, turn the heat down and sweat for 10 minutes or so (helps the squash get nice and tender).

 2. Tip in the barley, and stir to coat with the tasty juices.
 Slosh in some red wine, followed by the stock.
 Add the tamari and herbs, except the parsley.
 Cover, and simmer over a low heat, stirring occasionally until the barley has absorbed the stock and turned lovely and plump and tender, with a slightly creamy/saucey texture (you might need to add more stock).
 Like risotto, you want the barley to be al dente, thick and creamy but not too runny.
 Taste, and add more wine or tamari if needed.